YelChristensen/typescript-eatout/README.md

 ### How it works

 The user is presented with a search field, where they can enter their postcode.
-The app converts the postcode into the lat-long coordinates (first API call), then fetches the list of 30 nearest restaurants, cafes and canteens and their food hygiene ratings sorted by distance (second API call).
+The app first checks if the postcode is valid (first API call).
+The valid postcode is converted into lat-long coordinates (second API call), then fetches the list of 30 nearest restaurants, cafes and canteens and their food hygiene ratings sorted by distance (third API call).
+Alternatively, the user can use geolocation option whereby the generated lat-long value pair is used to fetch the venue list and create google maps directions.

 ### Todos:

 - add bars, pubs and takaways to the venue list
-- add Google Maps API to plot venus on the map
-- add autocomplete address on the search field (also using Google Maps API)
 - write tests